 Some addicted individuals also have underlying medical problems such as diabetes or high blood pressure.
 Naturally, this will be considered when preparing a drug detox diet plan.

-Many people come to detox dehydrated, and water, juice, and some nutritional supplements are considered and included as necessary.
+Many people come to detox dehydrated, and water, juice and some nutrition supplements are considered and included as necessary.

 Some people may be tempted to cut out virtually all unhealthy foods from their diet during a detox.
 However, this is not necessary and isn’t usually recommended.
 It is important to eat a variety of healthy foods during a detox.
 This will help the body to get the nutrients it needs while also getting rid of toxins.